iogf/shiva/README.md

 The actual approach of having validation/deletion links for tickets it allows third parties to ask for help on one behalf with simplicity.

+**Note:** There is a version running at https://shi-va.herokuapp.com/ That is not meant to be usable since it runs on a free heroku account.

 # Debug